Upcoming Projects

 Woodblock print, 10 x 15 inches

-Travel, Reverie, and Repose: Selected East Asian Works from the Swarthmore College Art Collection
+Views of Travel, Reverie, and Repose: Selected East Asian Works from the Swarthmore College Art Collection

-Exhibition dates: March 3–April 19, 2026
+Exhibition dates: March 3 –April 19, 2026

 This exhibition highlights concerns explored by East Asian artists from the early modern period to the twentieth century.
 Themes depicted include travel and its transformations, the dynamics of the natural world, performance and gendered practices, and the importance of diverse narrative forms, including poems, commentaries, folktales, and legends.
 Together, the works encourage viewers to embark on imaginative journeys that offer space for reverie, repose, and reflection.
+They also offer opportunities to think critically about the way societies construct and aestheticize class and gender.